 - Public property: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus or immediately adjacent to and accessible from the campus.Examples of public property include portions of S. Halsted.
 St., W. Taylor St. Parkview Ave.
 (Rockford), and 5th Ave.
 (Quad Cities).

 The UIC crime statistics do not include crimes that occur in privately owned homes or businesses within or adjacent to the campus boundaries.

-*Controlled means that UIC or a UIC-associated entity, directly or indirectly, rents, leases or has some other type of written agreement (including an informal one, such as a letter or an e-mail) for a building or property, or a portion of a building or property.
+*Controlled means that UIC or a UIC-associated entity, directly or indirectly, rents, leases or has some other type of written agreement for a building or property, or a portion of a building or property.
 Even if there is no payment involved in the transaction, for Clery Act purposes, a written agreement for use of space gives an institution control of that space for the time period specified in the agreement.